Transforming SMB lending: Bank-fintech collaboration in the post-Covid era with Socheat Chhay

 I was at Bpifrance during Covid, and the company was faced with the daunting task of guaranteeing loans for around 700,000 SMEs within a two-month time frame, as part of a national effort to keep small businesses afloat.
 Similar to PPP loans in the United States and CBILS in United Kingdom.

-At that time, the odds were heavily against small businesses applying for loans, with an 55-75% chance of being denied due to their risk pattern.
+At that time, the odds were heavily against small businesses applying for loans, with a 55-75% chance of being denied due to their risk pattern.
 Bpifrance, like many traditional banks, was well-equipped to score large companies, but lacked the extra-financial data and processes to operate and assess the vast number of SMEs accurately.

 To address this, thanks to the open innovation framework set up a few years earlier, the bank partnered with 10-15 startups which had been tested prior to digitalize the bank.
 Each specialized in different aspects of the lending process, from digitizing onboarding, to KYCs, to automating loan originations.
-By leveraging fintech innovations, Bpifrance was able to build a full platform to filter and process the massive volume of loan applications with unprecedented efficiency, ultimately delivering loans to 50,000 SMEs (on top of the 700,000 guarantees) in a fraction of the time it would have normally taken.

 What might have normally been a slow, step-by-step process was transformed into a swift, collaborative sprint.
 This experience showcases the potential of fintech-bank partnerships, where combining forces can lead to remarkable achievements in a fraction of the time.